ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: record_coercions

-    Specifies whether the IVI engine records the value coercions it makes for ViInt32 and ViReal64 attributes.
-Call the niDCPower_GetNextCoercionRecord function to read and delete the earliest coercion record from the list.
+    Specifies whether the IVI engine records the value coercions it makes for ViInt32 and ViReal64 properties.
+Call the :py:meth:`nidcpower.Session.GetNextCoercionRecord` method to read and delete the earliest coercion record from the list.
-    Default Value: The default value is VI_FALSE.
-Use the niDCPower_InitializeWithChannels function to override this value.
+    Default Value: The default value is False.
+Use the :py:meth:`nidcpower.Session._initialize_with_channels` method to override this value.

+    .. note:: One or more of the referenced methods are not in the Python API for this driver.

     The following table lists the characteristics of this property.